WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Deploy-AD-in-Windows-Azure" />
-# Deploy Active Directory in Windows Azure #
+# Deploy Active Directory in Windows Azure using PowerShell#

 ---
 <a name="Overview" /></a>